About Us

 - Adopt regulations as necessary and appropriate to implement applicable California laws.

-Once a manufacturer's arbitration program is certified, the ACP monitors the program to determine whether it remains in substantial compliance with California's laws and regulations.
-The ACP's staff gathers and evaluates information about the program through:
+When a manufacturer’s arbitration program is certified, the ACP ensures substantial compliance with California's laws and program regulations by gathering and evaluating information through:

-- conducting on-site inspections of the program's operations.
+- Biannual on-site inspections of the program's operations

-The ACP investigates complaints alleging that a certified program has failed to follow its written operating procedures.
-ACP is required to notify the Department of Motor Vehicles of a manufacturer's failure to honor an arbitrator's decision within 30-days of notification that the consumer has accepted.
+- The ACP investigates complaints alleging that a certified program failed to follow its written operating procedures.

 ACP's Mission, Vision, and Values